MorpheusAIs/Morpheus/WhitePaper.md

 The contributors to the Morpheus codebase are rewarded in proportion to all the cumulative development done on the repository as guaged by Full Time Equivalent (FTE) work contributed.
 For example if there are 10 coders each having contributed 10% of the FTE time when the network launches, then each one gets 10% of the 3,456 MOR tokens each day = 345.6 MOR.
 This calculation is updated each month based on the cumulative FTE time contributions of the current mainnet version of the Morpheus software.

 Once there are specialized agents or tools or chains (sequence of prompts / calls to an LLM) interoperable with Morpheus, then half (50%) of the rewards will go to their developers.
 The reward will be calculated in proportion to the the usage of those agents.
 For example if there are 10 developers who built 10 agents each generating 10% of the agent usage on the Morpheus network.
 The Morpheus smart contract will calculate those usage statistics via MOR transactions.
 Then the Morpheus software coders would earn 50% of the MOR reward and each developer of a specialized agent would get 5% of the tokens = 172.8 MOR per developer in this example.

 ## Compute Proof:
 The definition of a Compute provider is simply an extension of a Community Member.
 They have downloaded the full node and connected their wallet.
 The only difference is that a Compute provider has enabled others to send them prompt requests via the Morpheus APIs, which they will process and return the output for from their machine.
 This can be calculated by including a signed transaction generated by the Smart Agent with the return of the output.

 The pro-rata MOR transaction fees burned by each Compute Provider serves as proof of the Compute Providers status and earns a proportion of the MOR tokens each day.
 For example if there are 100 Compute Providers day 1 when the network launches, then each one gets a pro-rata reward based on the amount of MOR they have burned via fees.
 In this case presuming each of the 100 compute providers burned 100 MOR, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.

+## Community Proof:
+The definition of a Community member is someone who has downloaded the full node, connected their wallet and is providing training data back the Morpheus network.
+This can be in the form of data to improve Smart Rank, Agent Rank, Prompt Rank, the underlying opne source LLMs, fine tuning models, and improving specialized agents.

+For example if there are 100 Community members day 1 when the network launches and each one is providing 100 language tokens worth of data to Morpheus.
+Then in this case presuming each of the 100 community members provides the same amount of data, then 1% of the 3,456 MOR tokens each day = 34.56 MOR.

+Thus creating a virtuous cycle of rewarding Community members with MOR, which then allows them to further use the Morpheus software.

 ## Morpheus Rewards Delivered by Smart Contract On Ethereum Layer 2
 Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum's 2nd layer "OP Mainnet" (formally known as Optimism).
 Yield from the ETH locked by users and capital providers will cover the gas fees needed for the Smart Agents and Morpheus Smart Contracts to operate.
 This selection vastly simplifies the Morpheus software as developing consensus and securing transactions is a very time and resource intensive process.